 - 3.1.
-The Council shall have power to expel any Supporting Membership at their discretion. - 3.2.
-Expulsion for Supporting Membership shall be by correspondence with the Chief Executive or delegee following formal approval at Council. - 3.3.
+The Council shall have power to expel any Supporting Member at its discretion. - 3.2.
+Expulsion of Supporting Members shall be by correspondence with the Chief Executive or delegee following formal approval at Council. - 3.3.
 Supporting Members have no right to appeal any such decision.